Skip to main content

 Socket

-The Socket emitter allows for the much faster transmission of Requests to the collector by allowing us to write data directly to the HTTP socket.
-However, this solution is still, in essence, a synchronous process and will block the execution of the main script.
+The Socket emitter allows for the much faster transmission of Requests to the Collector by allowing us to write data directly to the HTTP socket.
+However, this solution is still, in essence, a synchronous process and blocks the execution of the main script.

 As of version 0.7.0, the emitter has the capability to retry failed requests.
-In case connection to the collector can't be established or the request fails with a 4xx (except for 400, 401, 403, 410, 422) or 5xx status code, the same request is retried.
+In case connection to the Collector can't be established or the request fails with a 4xx (except for 400, 401, 403, 410, 422) or 5xx status code, the same request is retried.
 The number of times a request should be retried is configurable but defaults to 1.
-There is a back-off period between subsequent retries, which starts with 100ms (configurable) and increases exponentially.
+The default back-off period between subsequent retries, starts with 100 ms (configurable) and increases exponentially.

 Example Emitter creation: